-- Dealing with rental/lease problems
+- Dealing with homelessness, rental/lease problems

-- Driving/License information referral and advice
+- Driving/License information referral

-The need for an advisory service which covers all of the areas mentioned above is great, because often refugees lack the information, guidance and assistance that they need to allow them to become independent citizens, quickly and confidently.
+The need for an advisory service which covers all of the areas mentioned above is great because often refugees lack the information, guidance, and assistance that they need to allow them to become independent citizens, quickly and confidently.
 Schools and health services are often very stretched trying to deal with large numbers, and many refugees who enter Australia each year have suffered severe psychological trauma, and are in need of intense and ongoing assistance over an extended period of time, to help in their adjustment to a new society.